 2) Irrevocable Letter of Credit (ILOC): The ILOC is a letter written by a financial institution guaranteeing the obligation of the bond.
 In essence, the financial institution is asserting to the surety bond company, “We’re backing the Principal for this surety bond.”

 From the surety bond company’s point of view, an ILOC is a trustworthy collateral and fundamentally as secure as cash.
 The customer is required to have a strong relationship with their financial institution to qualify for an ILOC.
 As a practical matter, the average person often has a difficult time obtaining an ILOC because financial institutions want virtually 100% certainty, which is often problematic.

 3) Real Estate: While riskier, surety bond companies may often be willing to accept real estate as collateral.
 The surety bond company essentially puts a lien on the real estate until the bond is exonerated (finished).
 Once the surety bond is exonerated, the surety bond company will file a “Full Reconveyance” which effectively dissolves the lien.

 We suggest that you contact your particular financial institution to discuss possible options.
-Each financial institution maintains their unique programs.
+Each financial institution maintains its unique programs.